openedx/edx-documentation/en_us/edx_style_guide/source/images.rst

 #######

-Because the user interface can change rapidly and frequently, and because it is very expensive for translation teams to localize screen shots, the documentation team uses screen shot images sparingly.
+Because the user interface can change rapidly and frequently, and because it is very expensive for translation teams to localize screen shots, the edX documentation team uses screen shot images sparingly.

 ***************